Indonesia unveils $40 billion bond scheme to fund recovery from pandemic

 "This policy is aimed at invoking confidence in our economic recovery, healthcare response and to create more certainty," Indrawati said.

-The bond scheme for public interest programmes is a one-off policy, the debt will have long maturities and be tradeable, which will allow Bank Indonesia (BI) to utilise them for its monetary operation, she added.
+The bond scheme for public interest programmes is a one-off policy, the debt will have long maturities and be tradeable, which will allow BI to utilise them for its monetary operation, she added.

 BI Governor Perry Warjiyo said the scheme will have a small impact this year on inflation, which hit a 20-year low in June due to weak demand, while BI will continue to assess the impact on future inflation and rupiah exchange rate.

-Note: (This story is corrected to make clear the size of the central bank bond purchase in paragraph 1, other bond details in paragraph 3)